Manly West

 An assessment of population growth drivers in Manly West reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted, applying proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data.
-Looking ahead, lower quartile growth is anticipated nationally, with Manly West expected to increase by 421 persons to 2041, reflecting a total increase of 1.5% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 and based on 2022 data.
+Looking ahead, lower quartile growth is anticipated for national statistical areas.
+Based on aggregated SA2-level projections, the suburb of Manly West is expected to increase by 318 persons to reach a total population of approximately 13,277 by 2041, reflecting an overall increase of 2.4% over the 16-year period.

 Frequently Asked Questions - Population